Fast Facts about Farmington, New Mexico

 4601 College Blvd., Farmington NM

-Please call for hours.
-The San Juan College Equipment Rental Facility offers you the opportunity to rent equipment to get you out on the trail, on the water, or in the mountains.
+The San Juan College Equipment Rental Center offers you the opportunity to rent equipment to get you out on the trail, on the water, or in the mountains.
 Best of all, they offer it for the best price in the Four Corners!
 The experienced OERC staff can offer great ideas for places to raft, bike, backpack or climb.

 2101 Sunrise Parkway, Farmington, NM 87401